 Jesus on Highway 1

 Further South on the Pacific side is Ensenada, Baja Norte.
 This is and always has been a fishing and commercial port.
-It also has a Mexican Navy and Army station.
+It is also a large Mexican Navy and Army station.
 Years ago heavily dependent on tourist driving from the border it was hit hard by the passport changes of 2012.
 Now it has enlarged ports for more container ships and cruise ships.
-Ensenada also of one of the Méxicos oldest bars, Hussong’s Cantina Mexican Bar license #02, serving drinks since 1892.
-They also serve one of Mexico’s first and finest margaritas in the world.
+Ensenada is home to one of Méxicos oldest bars, Hussong’s Cantina, Mexican Bar license #02, serving drinks since 1892.
+They also serve one of Mexico’s first and the worlds finest margaritas.
 Ensenada is home to the Ensenda style fish taco.
 A a crisp fried golden brown chunk of fish in a tortilla filled with cabbage and a white sauce.

-Around Ensenada from Baja Mar Golf Resort to San Quintín many expats live.
+The area around Ensenada from Baja Mar Golf Resort to San Quintín has a large expats community.
 This is a nice full time area with weather better than Los Angles at half the price.
-It is close to the United States border with a nice toll road to and from.
+It is close to the United States border with a decent toll road to and from.

 Las Olas Resort and Spa